pixelsdb/pixels/README.md

 ## Publications

 Pixels is an academic system aims at providing product-level quality.
-It supports all the functionalities required by TPC-H and is compatible with the mainstream data analytic ecosystems (e.g., popular clouds and big-data systems).
+It supports all the functionalities required by TPC-H and is compatible with the mainstream data analytic ecosystems.
 The key techniques in Pixels can be found in the following publications, they elaborate on the system design.

 > `SIGMOD'23` Using Cloud Function as Accelerator for Elastic Data Analytics\